Transverse tori in Engel manifolds: Further background

 \begin{proof} If $K$ is transverse, it is locally modeled by the $z$-axis in $(\R^3,dz+\frac12 r^2d\theta)$ mod unit $z$-translation.
 The boundary of an $\epsilon$-neighborhood of this is foliated by Legendrian helices, whose slope becomes arbitrarily small as $\epsilon$ decreases.
 By choosing $\epsilon$ carefully, we can arrange each helix in $\R^3$ to descend to a closed curve in the model that is isotopic to the image of the $z$-axis, as required.
 If $K$ is not transverse, it generically has a nonempty, finite set of tangencies to the contact planes.
 Perturb $K$ to be piecewise smooth, Legendrian near these tangencies, and transverse (with alternating orientations) on the smooth segments in between.
 The previous local model replaces these segments by Legendrian helices.
 We can smooth the resulting Legendrian knot locally using a front projection near each corner. \end{proof}

 For a generic knot $K$ in $(\R^3,dz+xdy)$, its front projection has finitely many tangencies to the image lines of $\xi$.
 The above procedure adjusts $x$ to make $K$ Legendrian near these.
 It then replaces each remaining segment in the projection by a {\em zig-zag arc}, a cusped arc $C^0$-close to the original, that repeatedly crosses it to create alternating {\em teeth} (cusped triangular regions bounded by the new and old arcs).
-Its tangent lines can be arranged to all be arbitrarily close to the lines recording the $x$-coordinate of $K$, by choosing $\epsilon$ sufficiently small.
+The $C^0$-small conclusion arranges its tangent lines to be arbitrarily close to the lines recording the $x$-coordinate of $K$.
 Such a zig-zag arc can be assumed 1:1 when the original segment is.
 (This structure is all visible for the standard model transverse arc, viewed in $(\R^3, dz+xdy)$.
 We can shear its front projection to realize any constant slopes for $\xi$ by $(x,y,z)\mapsto(x-m,y,z+my)$.
 The front projection of any transverse arc can then be locally approximated by such a model after rescaling the arc by $(x,y,z)\mapsto(x,cy,cz)$ for large $c$.)